 You select the dates you will depart and return to New Zealand.
 You don't need to choose when your cover starts because it starts on the day you buy it.
-The journey, including any policy extension we agree to, can't be longer than 12 months in total from the date your journey starts.

-Learn how your cover starts and stops on page 20.
+Learn how your cover starts and stops on page 19.